 Solutions to Deforestation

-1. The best solution to deforestation is to curb the felling of trees, by employing a series of rules and laws to govern it.
-Deforestation in the current scenario may have reduced however it would be too early to assume.
+The best solution to deforestation is to curb the felling of trees by enforcing a series of rules and laws to govern it.
+Deforestation in the current scenario may have reduced; however, it would be too early to assume.

-3. Land skinned of its tree cover for urban settlements should be urged to plant trees in the vicinity and replace the cut trees.
-Also the cutting must be replaced by planting young trees to replace the older ones that were cut.
+Land skinned of its tree cover for urban settlements should be urged to plant trees in the vicinity and replace the cut trees.
+Also, the cutting must be replaced by planting young trees to replace the older ones that were cut.

 Trees are being planted under several initiatives every year, but they still don’t match the numbers of the ones we’ve already lost.